Cain-Hughes/Homelab/Hypervisor/README.md

 ### 2. Use a Separate Disk or SSD for the Proxmox OS
 Avoid installing Proxmox directly onto your main storage pool.
 A small SSD keeps your hypervisor environment clean and independent from your virtual machines.

+In my setup, its not actually possible to run proxmox on my main pool, as its passing through directly to TrueNAS, but even if it was possible it is not reccomended.

 ### 3. Enable Notifications and Update Regularly
 Proxmox updates are frequent and generally reliable.
 Enabling email notifications can help keep you informed about system updates, disk issues, or backup alerts.